-Students pursuing a degree in Public Administration must complete the following in which a minimum of 51 upper division credits is required:
+Students pursuing a degree in Public Administration must complete the following in which a minimum of 54 upper division credits is required:

-- 1. Twenty-four credits of core course work is required. - PUBA 306 Principles of Public Administration - PUBA 310 Research Methods in the Public Sector - PUBA 313 Communication Skills for Administrators - PUBA 340 Administrative Decision-Making - PUBA 341 Statistics for Decision-Making in Public Administration or SSCI 210 Statistical Analysis I, or BUSA 320 Statistics for Decision-Making - PUBA 351 Human Resources Administration - PUBA 414 Public Communication Campaigns - PUBA 475 Administrative Law - 2.
-Capstone requirement: Three credits from one of the following, to be taken in the senior year:PUBA 486 Senior Project - PUBA 490 Administrative Practicum - 3.
-Eighteen credits in the area of concentration - 4.
-ENG 200 Composition II or ENG 209 Business Writing - 5.
-MATH 100 Survey of Mathematics
+- 1. Choose one from the following (3 credits): - PUBA 100 Introduction to Public Administration - PUBA 101 Introduction to Health Care Administration - PUBA 102 Introduction to Disaster Preparedness and Emergency Management - PUBA 103 Introduction to Justice Administration - 2.
+Twenty-four credits of upper division core course work is required. - PUBA 306 Principles of Public Administration - PUBA 310 Research Methods in the Public Sector - PUBA 313 Communication Skills for Administrators - PUBA 340 Administrative Decision-Making - PUBA 341 Statistics for Decision-Making in Public Administration or SSCI 210 Statistical Analysis I, or BUSA 320 Statistics for Decision-Making - PUBA 351 Human Resources Administration - PUBA 414 Public Communication Campaigns - PUBA 475 Administrative Law - 3.
+Capstone requirement: Three credits from one of the following, to be taken in the senior year: - PUBA 486 Senior Project - PUBA 490 Administrative Practicum - 4.
+Eighteen credits in the area of concentration - 5.
+ENG 200 Composition II or ENG 209 Business Writing - 6.
+MATH 100 Survey of Mathematics, or MATH 115 Statistics; or higher MATH.